typekev/react-mk/README.md

       {({ type }) =>
         type(
           4000,
-          "Use the sentenceDelayPerCharRange prop to adjust the amount of time that your sentences should be visible (It'll be a while before the next sentance appears)", 'You can also pass a number to the `type` function to dictate the time between deleting the previous sentance and writting the next sentence', )
+          "Use the sentenceDelayPerCharRange prop to adjust the amount of time that your sentences should be visible (It'll be a while before the next sentence appears)", 'You can also pass a number to the `type` function to dictate the time between deleting the previous sentence and writing the next sentence', )
       }
     </Keyboard>